Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 ### Solution for Azure ARC VMs
 #### Step 1 - Iterate over all machines

 First of all, we need to import a lot of Azure dependencies, because our script will use the Azure Python SDK to manage our machines.
-If you decide to run this code in a runbook, take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/python-3-packages?tabs=py3) to upload Python libraries Additionally, you will find documentation references if you need additional information.
+If you decide to run this code in a runbook, take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/python-3-packages?tabs=py3) to upload Python libraries.
+Additionally, you will find documentation references if you need additional information.

 {% highlight python %}
 #!/usr/bin/env python3